-I realize that sounds very dramatic, but trust me, I’ve been there and I started at “What?
+I realize that sounds like a lot, but trust me, I’ve been there and I started at “What?
 Bed Bugs are real?”
 If I can shorten your infestation by giving you real and accurate information plus a dose of tips only someone who’s been there can, then that’s in all our best interests.

 I’ve listed the tools you will need to help you win.
 I used almost all of them and they helped solve all kinds of problems.
 Just spraying an alcohol/cedar based spray around your bed and doing laundry isn’t going to be enough.
 Never spray or sprinkle anything directly on your bed or mattress.
 That’s not going to do anything except harm you.
 You can get entire kits for DIY TREATMENT KITS HERE.

 - Get rid of clutter.
-Clear your shelves, act like your packing to move. (see Chemical Treatment)
+Clear your shelves, act like your packing to move. (see Pesticide treatment for bed bugs)